 An independent living advisor is available for information and advice – or to help you organise paying your rent or reporting a repair.
 Our independent living advisors will also help you access local health and community services such as ‘good neighbour schemes’ or other local voluntary agencies.

-What’s the role of an Independent Living Advisor?
+What’s the role of an Independent Living Adviser?

-The independent living advisor is there to help you view a sheltered property, settle in and give you information about how to pay your rent, report repairs and keep in touch.
+The independent living adviser is there to help you view a sheltered property, settle in and give you information about how to pay your rent, report repairs and keep in touch.

-Our independent living advisors don’t provide care, but will help you get in touch with agencies, who can provide home care and other practical support.
-Independent living advisors will also check on your building, grounds maintenance and the cleaning of communal areas, as well as testing the fire alarms weekly.
+Our independent living advisers don’t provide care, but will help you get in touch with agencies, who can provide home care and other practical support.
+Independent living advisers will also check on your building, grounds maintenance and the cleaning of communal areas, as well as testing the fire alarms weekly.

 We run regular scheme meetings for our residents – giving you the opportunity to meet Soha staff and listen to experts from other agencies such as the local police, AgeUK etc.